-- D-7.
-ASA believes it should maintain a shared leadership role with USB in implementing international market development efforts through USSEC.
-(2017) - D-8.
+- D-8.
 ASA supports the World Initiative for Soy in Human Health (WISHH) in connecting trade and development across global market systems, improving food security.
 (2022) - D-9.
 ASA supports ASA and state soybean associations in contracting with USB and QSSBs and earning a reasonable management fee. - D-10.
 ASA supports policy that would ensure that USB, USSEC, and QSSBs use ASA and state associations as primary contractors and coordinators for policy development for any non-restricted dollars they may generate.
 (2022) - D-11.
-ASA encourages all soybean farmers to voluntarily become a member of their state soybean grower association and ASA, so they better understand how policy and active farmer involvement complements their checkoff funded successful marketing, research and education efforts for U.S. soybean farmer profitability.
+ASA supports all soybean farmers voluntarily becoming members of their state soybean grower association and ASA, so they better understand how policy and active farmer involvement complements their checkoff funded successful marketing, research and education efforts for U.S. soybean farmer profitability.
 (2022) - D-12.
 ASA recommends that the appointees to all federal commodity checkoff boards be active producers of their commodity. - D-13.
-ASA urges USDA to appoint USB board members in a timely manner each year to allow them to begin their service at USB's December business meeting.
-(2022) - D-14.
-ASA urges that the ASA and USB Executive Committees meet at least twice annually to develop common goals and evaluate programs to benefit the U.S. soybean producer. - D-15.
+ASA suggests that USDA appoint USB board members in a timely manner each year to allow them to begin their service at USB's December business meeting.
+(2025) - D-14.
+ASA suggests the ASA and USB Executive Committees meet at least twice annually to develop common goals and evaluate programs to benefit the U.S. soybean producer.
+(2025) - D-15.
 ASA encourages USB to continue to support research to advance soy biofuels and soy bio-based products.
 (2022)